Chasing Truth: Chapter 24

 Blake’s head jerked up and he gave her a startled smile as he kicked at the sand.
 She smirked.

-“Do I need to get a shadow myself?”
+“Would I need to get a shadow myself?”

 “Did you love her?”

-“With everything I had in me.”
+“With everything I had in me,” was his immediate answer.

 “Then why did you leave her?
 Leave us?”